voxmachina/angular2-boilerplate/README.md

 ## Servers

-- `npm start` , starts the front-end server
+- `npm start` , starts the front-end server, be sure to have a build first with `gulp build`
-- `sh api/www/services/start` , starts the backend server
+- Configure your back-end server:
-  - Before: navigate to api folder and do: `docker build -t ngboilerplate .` to build the image, you only need to do this once, be sure to configure the start script also included in the api folder and [start your docker service](https://docs.docker.com/engine/admin/).
+  - Navigate to api folder and do: `docker build -t ngboilerplate .` to build the image, you only need to do this once, be sure to configure the start script also included in the api folder and [start your docker service](https://docs.docker.com/engine/admin/).
+  - Configure your shared folder path both in api/start script
+  - `sh api/start` , starts the back-end server